top of page

 4. Improve backend traceability for user behaviors.

-Role & Collaboration
+Role & collaboration

 Managing and leading the project, I collaborated with a Product Designer, Product Manager, and Lead Engineer.
 The project, initiated in early Fall 2022, aimed to create a user-friendly, scalable Booking Flow.